hernand0/DMX-Calculator/README.md

-### A simple python binary calculator to use DMX Address Dip Switches
+### A simple python binary calculator to use DMX Dip Switches
 It can convert binary to decimal and vice versa.

 A dip switch allows us to enter a DMX Address on our fixtures.
 Is a simple binary way to get any number.
 When a pin is ON it counts as a 1, when it is OFF it counts as a 0 (Activated or deactivated).